 Standard hours in the employment term

-If you use Deputy to calculate pay, then you’ve assigned employment terms to your employees.
-Employment terms include an employee's typical work days, hours, pay conditions such as regular and overtime, and Leave Conditions such as vacation, unpaid PTO, sick, and FMLA leave.
-You can make adjustments to employment terms by editing an employee profile, and clicking on Pay Rates.
+If you use Deputy to calculate pay, then you’ve assigned employment terms to your team members.
+Employment terms include a team member's typical work days, hours, pay conditions such as regular and overtime, and Leave Conditions such as vacation, unpaid PTO, sick, and FMLA leave.
+You can make adjustments to employment terms by editing the team member profile, and clicking on Pay Rates.

-In the example below the employee has a Standard Day of 7hr 36min set in her employment terms so that is the amount applied for 1 day of leave.
+In the example below the team member has a Standard Day of 7hr 36min set in her employment terms so that is the amount applied for 1 day of leave.

 In Enterprise plan accounts, you can create your own standard hours which will apply when approving leave hours.

 Here, you can determine the start and end times, break duration, and leave deduction.